 It is okay if you don't have everything needed at the time you are filling out the report.
 You can follow up later with additional information.
-Just be sure to obtain an updated police report.
+If you do update it, though, just be sure to obtain an copy.

 - A credit report will be sent to you along with a credit score.

-- You will be opted out from creditors receiving your name for solicitation purposes for a period of 5 years.
+- You will be opted out from creditors receiving your name for solicitation purposes for a period of five years.

 - Follow up the dispute with the credit-reporting agency.

-When corresponding with the CRA include the following:
+When corresponding with the credit agencies of your choosing, be sure to include the following: